opensquiggly/user-docs/110-page-theory/overview.md

 ### Regular Topic Pages

 Regular topic pages are physical entities that are stored as records in the TopicPages collection in the database.
-These topic pages contain a list of table of contents entries that refer to other pages, and a list of snippets that comprise the content of the page.
+These topic pages contain a list of TocEntries that refer to other pages, and a list of snippets that comprise the content of the page.

 Snippets are self-contained, generally small, pieces of content that can be placed on a page.
 When a page is rendered, the system reads all the snippets that belong to the page, and renders them vertically down the page surface from top to bottom.

+In the case of regular topic pages, both the list of TocEntries and the list of snippets are physically stored as entities in the database.

 The page structure in OpenSquiggly is not strictly hierarchical as one might be familiar with in an operating system file system.
 Pages can be referred to by multiple pages, and therefore existing at